alexhartm/tonie-podcast-sync/README.md

 # Prerequesites

-- dependencies are installed (see list below)
+- dependencies are installed via `pip install -r requirements.txt`
 - [tonie_api](https://github.com/moritzj29/tonie_api) in `./../tonie_api`
-    - needs to provide a method to remove content from tonies (`remove_all_chapters`) You can use [this fork](https://github.com/alexhartm/tonie_api) in case the method is [not yet](https://github.com/moritzj29/tonie_api/pull/3) available in the original project.
+- if missing on your system, you might also require `sudo apt-get install python3-lxml`.
+Otherwise, parsing of episodes will fail.

 # Constraints and Limitations